awslabs/aws-encryption-sdk-java/README.md

 * **Bouncy Castle** or **Bouncy Castle FIPS**

-  The AWS Encryption SDK for Java uses Bouncy Castle for serializing and deserializing cryptographic objects.
+  The AWS Encryption SDK for Java uses Bouncy Castle to serialize and deserialize cryptographic objects.
   It does not explicitly use Bouncy Castle (or any other [JCA Provider](https://docs.oracle.com/javase/8/docs/api/java/security/Provider.html)) for the underlying cryptography.
-  Instead, it uses the platform default, which may be configured or overridden as documented in the [Java Cryptography Architecture (JCA) Reference Guide](https://docs.oracle.com/javase/9/security/java-cryptography-architecture-jca-reference-guide.htm#JSSEC-GUID-2BCFDD85-D533-4E6C-8CE9-29990DEB0190).
+  Instead, it uses the platform default, which you can configure or override as documented in the [Java Cryptography Architecture (JCA) Reference Guide](https://docs.oracle.com/javase/9/security/java-cryptography-architecture-jca-reference-guide.htm#JSSEC-GUID-2BCFDD85-D533-4E6C-8CE9-29990DEB0190).

   If you do not have Bouncy Castle, go to https://bouncycastle.org/latest_releases.html, then download the provider file that corresponds to your JDK.